Brienzergrat to Hardergrat trail

 I have tested a number of combinations of equipment, clothing and supplies on this trail.
 The Hardergrat/Brienzergrat trail is really an excellent field test for just about anything because it is a full day requiring strenuous activity with a fair degree of difficult and varied terrain.
 First, water.
 I carry about 1.5 litres of water most days unless it is winter, when I can replenish supply from the ample snow up here.
 I also carry a coffee flask, but that's a personal preference as I do like a coffee when I reach the first peak :).
 I recommend at least two litres of water, three if you can carry the weight, I have mentioned on this page and in my trail diary the few places you can replenish near the ridge, but it does save some uphill work if you carry enough for a full day.
 I also carry electrolyte powder or tablets to add to the water if needed.
 Food, I tend to travel a bit light in that department.
 A few protein or power bars and some nuts and raisins and various local snack items tends to do the trick for me.
 In early and late season I carry some tangerine oranges which are a welcome addition to the mix.

 Since starting hiking this trail, I have been very aware of how my grip on the trail in varied conditions from ice to mud to rocky and dry affects my performance and confidence, and in fact my enjoyment of the trail.
 You have to get the footwear right.
 I have done it in winter boots off season, and also worn heavy duty traction spikes up here due to snow and ice, but for the most part, I hike up here in shoes designed for trail running.
 I am a fairly fast hiker, but not a runner.
 The key for me is the grip, and light weight and flexibility of these shoes.
 Every step up here is crucial, and lightweight trailrunning shoes give me the most solid grip and great feel for the trail.
 My first season up here I used Salomon Alphacross shoes, and the grip and overall feel was outstanding.
 Unfortunately I wore these out after a full season.
 Not the soles, but the uppers, where there isn't much in the way of material to protect the front of the shoe from scuffing and eventually tearing on rocks.
-This year I am using Salomon Supercross trail running shoes which most importantly have exactly the same ultra-grippy tread pattern as the Alphacross, but they also have more to protect the uppers from damage.
+For 2022 season I used Salomon Supercross trail running shoes which most importantly have exactly the same ultra-grippy tread pattern as the Alphacross, but they also have more to protect the uppers from damage.
 So far, one month into the season on these and I am really happy with them.
 I also add a pair of Salomon Trail Gaiters which help prevent small stones and debris getting in the shoes on a long trek.
+Late 2023 season, I have switched back to Salomon Alphacross for the sole reason that I found them on sale, and couldn't pass them up.
+This pair are also goretex waterproof, which should be a benefit in the late and early season wet grass.

 Shorts or pants.
 I would say that is a subjective preference, but depending on the season I tend to prefer the shorts.
 I have a couple of pairs of Vaude Hiking Shorts that are outstanding for comfort and durability.
 I have worn these every hike up here except in winter or very rainy conditions, and the punishment they have taken so far without damage is amazing.

-My backpack is usually a photographer's backpack, which doesn't leave a huge amount of room for supplies, but it is enough to carry my Leica CL or my Nikon D750, both of which have moderate zoom lenses.
+My backpack is usually a photographer's backpack, which doesn't leave a huge amount of room for supplies, but it is enough to carry my Nikon Z5 with a moderate zoom lense.
 The backpack has outer pockets for water and coffee and room for enough snacks for the day and a spare top layer.
-I tend to prefer carrying the lighter Leica, but sometimes I feel the need to have the full frame DSLR on hand.
 I managed well with the Lowepro Flipside Trek which I have now carried on almost all my hikes up here but I recently switched to a Lowepro Runabout BP.
-It is incredibly lightweight and I have stuffed this thing with power tools, heavy camera gear, food and clothing layers and it just keeps going.
-The only drawback with it is its thin and unpadded non-waterproof construction, I stuff a dry bag in there with clothing contained in that and also contain my camera gear in a smaller packable waterproof case that fits inside.
+It was incredibly lightweight and I stuffed this thing with power tools, heavy camera gear, food and clothing layers and it just kept going... until it didn't.
+With the zip broken, I couldn't use it any more and went back to a superlight Salomon Trailblazer 10L which is outstanding for lightness and durability.
+The only drawback with it is its thin and unpadded construction, I stuff a dry bag in there with clothing contained in that and also contain my camera gear in a smaller packable waterproof case that fits inside.
 My rain protection gear or warmer clothing tends to have to be attached to the outside of this backpack, but its a small price to pay for the small size and durability.
 Most days I carry a cheap lightweight waterproof and wind resistant outer layer from Decathlon that folds up nicely to attach outside the bag.
 Only had to use it two or three times so far, but more than adequate for my needs.

 I hope you find this site and information useful as you plan your Brienzergrat to Hardergrat trek.
 Please remember to check with weather forecasts carefully for Brienzer Rothorn, Tannhorn and Augstmatthorn before setting out, you do not want to be in a storm up here.
 And please read my trail warning page.